AdguardTeam/dnsproxy/README.md

       --udp-buf-size=    Set the size of the UDP buffer in bytes.
 A value <= 0 will use the system default. (default: 0) --max-go-routines= Set the maximum number of go routines.
 A value <= 0 will not not set a maximum. (default: 0) --version          Prints the program version
-      --a-tls-crt=       Path to the file to the tls certificate used to DoH Client when client-authentication is enabled --a-tls-key=       Path to the file to the tls key used to DoH Client when client-authentication is enabled
+      --a-tls-crt=       Path to the file to the tls certificate used to DoH/DoT/DoQ Client when client-authentication is enabled
+      --a-tls-key=       Path to the file to the tls key used to DoH/DoT/DoQ Client when client-authentication is enabled

 Help Options:
   -h, --help             Show this help message